v5ma/selfawarenetworks/raynote15.md

 By emphasizing that we can do away with external hidden variables, the conversation highlights how Bell’s theorem need not invalidate a deterministic picture if that determinism resides in the system’s own rapid evolution.

-Finally, the notion that local gravitational conditions might measurably affect these phase cycles paves the way for a genuine \textbf{physical theory} of quantum gravity.
+Finally, the notion that local gravitational conditions might measurably affect these phase cycles paves the way for a genuine physical theory of quantum gravity.
 Off-world tests—on the Moon, Mars, or the outer planetary satellites—could validate or refute predicted changes in quantum correlations.

 In essence, the proposal is more than just another interpretation: it’s a call to investigate quantum randomness as a product of time mismatch and quantum entanglement as phase synchronization.